ericnewnam/ericnewnam.github.io/README.md

 ### Applied Machine Learning Projects
 <br>
-Currently I am a graduate student delving into the study of Computer Science with a Data Science concentration area.
+Currently a graduate student - delving into the study of Computer Science with a Data Science concentration area.
 The current Winter curriculum consists of *Advanced Data Analysis*, and *Programming Machine Learning Applications*.

 While the current state of software engineering has been well-entrenched and established for decades with best-practices in place, the field of data science is still in its adolescent stage.
 There is a certain attraction to this new sub-field, with plenty of room to evolve as its best-practices and methodologies are still in early development.
-There is also an analytical aspect to it, ironically requiring human guidance and mathematical ability to develop, build, guide, and tune the algorithms, and to interpret the numerical results.
+There is also an analytical aspect to it, ironically requiring *human guidance* and mathematical ability to develop, build, guide, and tune the algorithms, and to interpret the numerical results.

 -----